antononcube/RakuForPrediction-book/Presentations/DataScieceStudyGroup-SouthFL-September-2024/LLM-for-Software-Engineers.md

    - AKA "Prompt engineering"
 3. Few-shot training with examples
 4. Via a Question Answering System (QAS) and code templates
-5. Filtering of multiple outputs
+5. Grammar-LLM chain of responsibility
+6. Testings with data types and shapes over multiple LLM results

 Compared to constructing SE pipelines,